justinrgarrard/world-of-naevis.net/docs/more/feats/multiclassing.md

 # Multiclassing Feats

-{: .note}
-> **Multiclassing**
->
-> An alternative feat-based multiclassing ruleset is presented here for player use.

 #### How It Works

-Characters must take the necessary multiclassing feat before they can take their first level in a new class.
+**Characters must take the necessary multiclassing feat before they can take their first level in a new class.**

 A feat's benefits will become redundant after the first level of the new class is taken.
 A character does not have to multiclass after taking a feat; they can treat the feat as they would any other feat.

-#### Spellcasting
+An example character can be seen [here](../prebuilt_characters/human_rogue_wizard).

 If a class provides spellcasting, it **does not** stack with any other class' spellcasting progression.
 The two progress separately and have different pools of spell slots.